edhowland/vish/Builtins.md

   ## lambda?(object)

+    object.class == NambdaType # LambdaType # TODO replace this back

   # xmit(object, message) - sends Ruby message to object and returns its result.

   ## string?(object) - true if object is a string

+  ## boolean? object - true if object is a true or false expression

   ## number?(object) - true if object an integer